LukeNeedle/Secure-messaging/README.md

 8. Read receipts
 9. Session timeout

+These objectives aren't in any particular order and they are only numbered to help identify them inside the code.

 > ### Tip!
 >
 > When an objective is complete a comment will be made surrounding the block of code that fulfilled the objective.